 The latest move has left all observers scratching their heads.

-Stroman himself tweeted what looks like a farewell to Toronto.
+Shortly after reports of the trade surfaced, Stroman tweeted a farewell message to Toronto.

 Toronto, I love you...forever! 🇨🇦— Marcus Stroman (@MStrooo6) July 28, 2019